giuseppe-tanzi/Efficient-Parallel-Sorting/README.md

 conquer strategy to achieve efficient parallel sorting.
 My solution builds upon the efficiency of Radix Sort by utilizing it as the base sorting algorithm within Merge Sort.

-Sure!
-Here's the usage section you can add to your README:

 ## Usage

 To compile the program, you need to have the NVIDIA CUDA Toolkit installed on your system.
 If you haven't installed it yet, please refer to the official documentation for installation instructions.